max-kamps/jpd-breader/README.md

 5. Click the `Load unpacked` button at the top left
 6. In the file picker dialog, navigate to the folder you unpacked earlier.
 You should see a file called `manifest.json` inside the folder
 7. Click select/open/choose to exit the dialog and load the extension
+8. Continue with the [Initial Setup](#initial-setup) section

+### That sounds like a hassle.
+Why don't you upload the extension to the Chrome store instead?
+The Chrome store is not accepting new Manifest v2 extensions, only Manifest v3.
+But there are several problems with Manifest v3:
+-   It does not support HTML parsing in background workers (which would break the review and add to FORQ features)
+-   Firefox does not support background workers yet (which would break everything on Firefox) Unfortunately, developing separate v2 and v3 versions of the addon would be too much work for me.

 ### Firefox
 1. Download the latest `.xpi` file from the releases page
-2. Firefox should automatically ask you if you want to add the extension
+2. Firefox should automatically ask you if you want to add the extension.
+Click `Add`
+3. Continue with the [Initial Setup](#initial-setup) section

 That's it, you are done.
 If this method does not work for you, you can try this alternate approach: